Respect & Understanding

 Significant steps towards a street – and a world – for all.

 In parts of the world where children live with conflict and division, we address these issues head-on with targeted lessons in cooperation, conflict resolution, and openness to others.
 Our programs in Israel and Palestine are one example.
 Both our Israeli program, Rechov Sumsum, and its Arabic-language Palestinian counterpart, Shara’a Simsim, are successfully sowing the seeds of open-mindedness.
-Research shows that, after watching Rechov Sumsum, Israeli children from both Jewish and Arab backgrounds are more likely to suggest democratic solutions to conflict, such as talking instead of using force.1 Likewise, Palestinian children perform better on a broad range of learning outcomes after watching Shara’a Simsim compared to those who don’t watch.
-The differences between viewers and non-viewers are particularly pronounced when it comes to themes like “Cooperation” (almost 18% higher), “Sharing” (15% higher), and “Helping others” (almost 11% higher).3 What’s more, watching Rechov Sumsum and Shara’a Simsim makes both Arab-Israeli and Jewish-Israeli children feel much more positive about the “other” group.2
+Research shows that, after watching Rechov Sumsum, Israeli children from both Jewish and Arab backgrounds are more likely to suggest democratic solutions to conflict, such as talking instead of using force.2 Likewise, Palestinian children perform better on a broad range of learning outcomes after watching Shara’a Simsim compared to those who don’t watch.
+The differences between viewers and non-viewers are particularly pronounced when it comes to themes like “Cooperation” (almost 18% higher), “Sharing” (15% higher), and “Helping others” (almost 11% higher).3

-We’re reinforcing the idea that we’re all different but the same in another important area, too: gender equality.
+We’re reinforcing the idea that we’re all different, but the same in another important area, too: gender equality.
 Cultural biases about girls’ roles and abilities are found across the globe.
 Our work in countries like Bangladesh, Nigeria, and Egypt aims squarely at elevating expectations for women across society.
 And research shows our efforts are indeed raising the bar.
 4- to 6-year-olds who watch Egypt’s Alam Simsim do much better on gender equity measures than those who don’t.
-In fact, 6-year-olds who watch frequently have scores twice as high as those who watch less.7 Our gender equity efforts are paying off in other ways as well: by giving boys and girls more equal access to essential early education such as literacy and numeracy.
-When they watch Sisimpur, the local version of Sesame Street, Bangladeshi boys as well as girls show faster attainment of academic skills such as literacy and math, skills essential to school and life.
-Literacy scores of 4-year-olds are as much as 67% higher than those who don’t watch.6
+In fact, 6-year-olds who watch frequently have scores twice as high as those who watch less.6 Our gender equity efforts are paying off in other ways as well: by giving boys and girls more equal access to essential early education, such as literacy and numeracy.
+When they watch Sisimpur, the local version of Sesame Street, Bangladeshi boys and girls show faster attainment of academic skills such as literacy and math, skills essential to school and life.
+Literacy scores of 4-year-olds are as much as 67% higher than those who don’t watch.7

 Of course, these efforts can’t close deep divisions overnight.
 But by creating a street where every child feels valued, respected, and has a chance to learn, we can help make each new generation a little more accepting than the last.